ankitpati/ds/README.md

 # DS Code Dump

-This is a repository containing code dumps of the Data Structures (FDS) coursework for B. Tech.
+This is a repository containing code dumps of the Data Structures (DS) coursework for B. Tech.
 (IT) Second Year at the Symbiosis Institute of Technology, Pune.

 ## Directories
 The dump is organised into 3 directories.